Introduction

 • Millie Dill

-Fourth-year undergraduate student, working with Dr. Provencal since Spring 2019.
-Graduating Spring 2025.
+Post-baccalaureate researcher, working with Dr. Provencal since Spring 2019.
+Graduated Spring 2025.

 • Kaylee Grace